Lyrafll/DAI-Practical-Work-4/docs/API.md

 - `name` - name of the drink
 - `price` - price of the drink

+The request body must contain a valid `sessionToken` Cookie

 #### Response

 The response body contains a JSON object with the following properties: